polazarus/z3-installer/README.md

 ============
 Mickaël Delahaye, 2011

-Microsoft Z3 is a powerful SMT solver.
+[Microsoft Z3][1] is a powerful SMT solver.
 The authors of this tool let a Linux version available to researchers, and it comes with its own Ocaml binding.
 However, building and installing it is just too boring to do more than once.
-Here is somes files that automates the task.
+Here is some files that automates the task.

 To the point
 ------------

-First, get the installer either by downloading it from [Github][1] or by cloning it :
+First, get the installer either by downloading it from [Github][2] or by cloning it :

 	git clone git://github.com/polazarus/z3-installer.git